The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 You will **fill out your progress** on the google survey here: https://forms.gle/jR62L1rkjACeoGZe9 .
 Each time you see an empty checkmark - fill in the google form.

+You will find files and information you need in this google drive folder.
+Please request access: https://drive.google.com/drive/folders/1OxxfREeDg1Jewk8ZV_66pgeOZCf8-qST?usp=sharing

 You must also physically sign some of our SOPs.

 If you have any questions, do not hesitate to ask Dr. LaBella or Dr. Dineen.